ibm-cloud-docs/openwhisk/openwhisk_actions.md

 ## Creating Docker actions
 {: #creating-docker-actions}

-With {{site.data.keyword.openwhisk_short}} Docker Actions, you can write your Actions in any language.
+With {{site.data.keyword.openwhisk_short}} Docker actions, you can write your actions in any language.

 Your code is compiled into an executable binary and embedded into a Docker image.
 The binary program interacts with the system by taking input from `stdin` and replying through `stdout`.